 Body dryers provide a hands-free drying solution that:

-This makes them a safer alternative for modern bathrooms.
+This makes them a practical option for modern bathrooms.

 With a stationary drying process, users do not need to move around on wet surfaces, reducing the risk of slipping.